nomadkitty/custom-hooks/README.md

-# custom-hooks
-This is an updating list of custom hooks that I've used
+# React Custom Hooks Collection
+This is a collection of react custom hooks.
+I'll update this list if there's any new ones.

+All the hooks are inside CustomHooks folder

+## Custom Hook List
+- useDarkMode: includs hook, Navbar component that uses this hook and CSS that relates to this hook
+- useForm: this hook can handle input change and form submission
+- useLocalStorage: can be used with other hooks
+- useMusicPlayer